 A: Yes.
 SystemView can run in parallel to a debugger and do continuous recording.
 To make sure that data can be read fast enough, configure the debugger connection to a high interface speed (>= 4 MHz).
 Parallel connections to a target are currently only supported on Windows and Linux.

 A: Yes.
-SystemView can in general be used with any J-Link.
-J-Link LITE and J-Link OB are limited in the debug interface speed, which can lead to overflow events when the RTT buffer cannot be read fast enough and the system creates too many events.
-To get a full-featured J-Link, have a look at the purchase options.
+In general, SystemView can in general be used with any J-Link.
+J-Link LITE and J-Link OB are limited in the debug interface speed.
+This leads to overflow events when the RTT buffer cannot be read fast enough and the system creates too many events.
+To get a full-featured J-Link, take a look at the purchase options.

 A: Yes.
-SystemView can in general be used with any J-Link if the J-Link supports the target core.
-Older J-Links (V8 and older) might have limited RTT capability, which can lead to overflow events when the RTT buffer cannot be read fast enough and the system creates too many events.
+SystemView can, in general, be used with any J-Link if the J-Link supports the target core.
+Older J-Links (V8 and older) might have limited RTT capability.
+This can also lead to overflow events when the RTT buffer cannot be read fast enough and the system creates too many events.
 To trade-in or upgrade your J-Link, have a look at our purchase options.

-A: This is target device-dependent.
+A: This depends on the target.
 RTT requires memory access on the target while the target is running.
-On cortex-A and Cortex-R this is done via the AHB-AP.
-If your target device has an AHB-AP you can continuously record with SystemView.
+On Cortex-A and Cortex-R, this is done via the AHB-AP.
+If a target device has an AHB-AP, SystemView can continuously record.

 A: No. RTT requires memory access on the target while the target is running.
-If you have one of these devices, only one-time recording can be done.
+On these devices, only single-shot and post-mortem modes are supported.

 A: Yes.
 SystemView can be used with any (RT)OS.
-For Task and OS execution recording your OS might have options to hook up trace/profiling instrumentation modules where you can add SystemView, otherwise the OS has to be instrumented to be able to do so.
-In case of doubt get in contact with your OS vendor.
-If instrumenting the OS is not possible you can still use SystemView to record interrupt activity and user events.
+For Task and OS execution recording, the OS might have options to hook up trace/profiling instrumentation modules where SystemView can be added.
+Otherwise, the OS must be instrumented to be able to do so.
+When in doubt, get in contact with an OS vendor.
+If instrumenting the OS isn't possible, you can still use SystemView to record interrupt activity and user events.

 A: Yes.
-Even without any OS SystemView can be used to record interrupt activity to verify interrupts occur as expected and to record user events which can be used to measure module execution times.
+Even without any OS, SystemView can be used to record interrupt activity, to verify that interrupts occur as expected, and to record user events which can be used to measure module execution times.

 - J-Link is kept busy by a debugger and cannot read the data fast enough.